mastersign/logsweet/README.md

   -c, --connect-address TEXT  Hostname(s) or IP(s) with port to connect the
                               ZeroMQ PUSH socket.
   -cfg, --config-file FILE    A configuration file (YAML).
+  -x, --exec-actions          Activates the execution of action rules from the
+                              configuration.
   -a, --all-lines             Broadcast all existing content before following.
   -t, --tail-lines INTEGER    Number of tail lines to broadcast before
                               following.